LightningAndy/haukai/README.md

 The form has been created, using its own style sheet. unforuntitly i did not see the form requirments - use google forms - this form uses standard html input, and can be used on any devise.

 all links can be accessed using the TAB and ENTER keys.
 There is no need to use a mouse.

+using the correct semantic HTML elements are sometimes better then using ARIA, especially with HTML 5